Azure/azure-quickstart-templates/ansible-tower-rhel/README.md

 ## Deployment Time

-The deployment takes about 20 minutes.
+The deployment takes about 20 minutes to complete.

 ## Support